-The various phases through which geothermal development undergoes in Kenya are: a) Review of existing information of a prospect; b) Detailed surface exploration; c) Exploration drilling and well testing; d) Appraisal drilling and well testing; e) Feasibility studies; f) Production drilling, power plant design and environmental impact assessment; g) Power station construction and commissioning; h) Reservoir management and further development and i) Shutdown and abandonment.
-The development programme from Project identification to Power station commissioning is about 8 years but can be reduced to 5 years if finances are readily available.
-From the experience of development at Olkaria, it has been learnt that: a) Timely financing of the projects is very critical; b) Some of the exploration wells could have been used to run pilot plants to generate some power while decisions for further development were being considered; c) Staged development has an advantage of making early use of the existing wells thus reducing early expenditure and producing revenue to take the project forward and build confidence in the resource; d) Appraisal drilling should not be stepped out too far apart from the discovery exploration well.
+The planning aspects of geothermal projects in Kenya consist of: a) Review of existing information on a prospect; b) Detailed surface exploration; c) Exploration drilling and well testing; d) Appraisal drilling and well testing; e) Feasibility studies; f) Production drilling, power plant design, environmental impact assessment and reservoir evaluation; g) Power station construction and commissioning; h) Reservoir Management and further development, and i) Shutdown and abandonment.
+The planning includes sourcing for funds right from Project identification to Power station commissioning.
+Planning and implementation takes about 8 years although this period can be reduced to 5 years if finances are readily available.
+From the experience of development at Olkaria, it has been learnt that:- a) Timely financing of the projects is very critical; b) Some of the exploration wells could have been used to run pilot plants to generate some power while decisions for further development were being considered; c) Staged development has an advantage of making early use of the existing wells thus reducing early expenditure and producing revenue to take the project forward and build confidence in the resource; d) Appraisal drilling should not be stepped out too far apart from the discovery exploration well.
 Such step-out wells might destroy confidence in the prospect by being unproductive.